FUT Hair Transplant: Costs, Side Effects, Results in 2023

 The majority of patients notice results between 6 and 9 months after their surgery, though it can take around one year for some to reach that stage.

-Both types of surgery involve transplanting follicles.
+Both types of surgery are effective in treating hair loss.
 The main difference lies in the extraction method.

 - FUT: The surgeon removes a small section of skin from the back of the head and harvests the follicles.